software-assignments-spring2021/spring-2019-quip-thinking/README.md

     - Install dependencies (`npm install`)
     - Set up your MongoDB database
         - Install MongoDB
-        - Open a new terminal instance and type `mongodb`
+        - Open a new terminal instance and type `mongod`
-        - Create the quip database by typing `use quip`
+        - Create the quip database by opening up a new terminal instance and typing 'mongo' then 'use quip'
     - Create a .env file in the root of `server/` with the following information:
     ```
     DB_URL_DEV=mongodb://localhost:27017/quip